uviclibraries/excel/pivot-tables-charts.md

     <img src="images/excel-pivot-12.gif" alt="Demonstration of Step 4.">
     </div>

     **Note**: this step is a bit different between Windows and Mac.
-The above works for Mac,s but for windows, you can check the animation below.
+The above works for Mac, but for Windows, you can check the animation below.

     <button onclick="toggle('gif3')">Show/Hide Animation</button>
     <div id="gif3">